 Hi.
 My name is Denise and I am a qualified counsellor.
 Having studied several orientations, I work mostly with the person-centred approach.
-With seventeen years of counselling practice, my experiences to date have allowed me to develop a good knowledge of personal relationships, bereavement, abuse, stress, disability, hearing loss and profound deafness, communication difficulties and also bereavement (plus caring for terminally ill patients).
+With twenty years of counselling practice, my experiences to date have allowed me to develop a good knowledge of personal relationships, bereavement, abuse, stress, disability, hearing loss and profound deafness, communication difficulties and also bereavement (plus caring for terminally ill patients).

 I have also just recently (December 2016) upgraded my knowledge of counselling, to be able to be there for those who have lost a beloved pet.
 Not everyone understands the grief experienced when an animal friend dies.
 Those around us may think we are making a big deal of ‘only a dog, cat or other friend’ but that loss is real.
 Maybe that animal played a huge part in our way of life, maybe the routine made our happiness and maybe the pet was our only source of contact, comfort and joy.
 Indeed, pet loss brings about a huge difficulty in that person’s life but is a pain that others do not necessarily relate to.
 Lack of other’s understanding leaves the person grieving with no-one to turn to.